 Officers

-There are five (5) officer positions within the Governing Board, all with voting rights, which include a Chair, Vice Chair, Secretary, Treasurer and Immediate Past Member.
+There are four (4) officer positions within the Governing Board, all with voting rights, which include a Chair, Vice Chair, Secretary, and Treasurer..

-These officers constitute the Executive Committee.
 The responsibilities of each position are as follows:

 Chair

 The Chair is responsible for scheduling meetings of the Governing Board, ensuring that the Governing Board meets regularly or as needed, setting the agenda for the meetings, and presiding over meetings.
 The Chair shall sign such instruments that may require a signature and shall perform such other duties as the Governing Board may designate.
+The Chair shall be an ex-officio member of every committee of the Board.

 Vice Chair